leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/properties/instancing/verts.rst

    Rotates all instanced objects according to the corresponding vertex normals of the parent mesh.

-   To change the axis of direction of the instanced  objects, select the child object and in the :menuselection:`Object --> Relations Extras` panel change the :menuselection:`Tracking Axes`.
+   To change the axis of direction of the instanced  objects, select the child object and in the :menuselection:`Object --> Relations Extras` panel change the *Tracking Axes*.

 There are actually two approaches to modeling using instanced Verts.
 They can be used as an arranging tool,